conrad784/teamspeak3-update-feed/README.md

 1. Install Python3

-1. Install dependencies `requests json feedgenerator`
+1. Install dependencies `requests feedgenerator`

 1. Change author of feed in 'main.py'

 1. Install the systemd files in your system and change them according to your setup.

+Dockerize
+---
+$ docker build --rm -t my-python-app .
+$ docker run -it --rm -v "$PWD/output":/output --name my-running-app my-python-app